Approximating Choice Data by Discrete Choice Models: Introduction

+We consider the standard discrete-choice setup (see, e.g., \cite{train2009discrete}).
+Let $J$ denote the set of all alternatives.
+For each alternative $j\in J$, we use $x_j\in \Re^K$ to denote the vector of characteristics of alternative $j$, where $K$ is the number of characteristics.
+Let $\rho(D,j)$ denote the probability of choosing $j$ from a choice set $D\subset J$.
+In this paper, we focus on the class of {\it random-coefficient additive random utility models}.
+Such models—including mixed-logit specifications—have become workhorse tools for empirical work in industrial organization, marketing, transportation, and operations.
+They are routinely used to capture rich substitution patterns and to accommodate both observed and unobserved heterogeneity in preferences.

+To introduce these models, we first define an {\it additive random utility model (ARUM)} as one in which the choice probabilities take the form $ \rho\left(D,j\right)= \mu\bigl(\{\ep| \beta\cdot x_j+\etadj+\ep_j > \beta\cdot x_l+\etadl+\ep_l, $ $\forall l \in D\setminus \left\{j\right\}\}\bigr)$, where $\beta\in\Re^K$ is a coefficient vector capturing an agent's preferences, $\eta=(\etadj)_{j\in J}$ is a vector of {\it fixed effects} capturing unobserved characteristics of alternatives, and $\ep=(\epsilon_j)_{j\in J}$ is a vector of random utility shocks with a probability measure $\mu$.
+The class of ARUMs is general and includes probit and logit models as special cases.
+A {\it random-coefficient} ARUM extends this framework by allowing taste coefficients to vary across agents.
+Formally, the choice probabilities are obtained by integrating ARUM choice probabilities against a distribution over $\beta$.
+In one standard interpretation, the distribution $m$ captures the heterogeneity of preferences among the population of agents.
+When $\mu$ is an iid type-I extreme-value distribution, $\rho$ reduces to a {\it mixed-logit model}.

-Given the popularity of the model, it is important to understand its exact extent of flexibility and limitations.
-For this purpose, we obtain a necessary and sufficient condition under which the degree-$d$ random-coefficient utility-shock models are rich enough to approximate any choice probabilities generated by random utility models across choice sets.
-For the data-generating process and the approximation target, we choose nonparametric random utility models, which are defined as probability measures over rankings on alternatives.
-This is because the class of the models is one of the most flexible classes in the literature.
-We study approximation {\it across choice sets} because many questions of interest (such as substitution patterns) are possible to answer only if we analyze behaviors across choice sets.
+Given the popularity of the random-coefficient ARUMs, it is important to understand their flexibility and limitations.
+For this purpose, we obtain a necessary and sufficient condition under which the random-coefficient ARUMs are rich enough to approximate any choice probabilities generated by nonparametric random utility models arbitrarily well across choice sets.
+For the approximation target, we choose the random utility models, which are defined as probability measures over strict preference rankings over alternatives.
+We choose this class of models as the approximation target because it is the most general and agnostic framework that only assumes individual rationality.
+We study approximation {\it across choice sets} because many questions of interest, such as substitution patterns, rely on analyzing behavior across choice sets.
+Choice data across multiple choice sets are commonly encountered in applications such as conjoint analysis, revenue management, and merger analysis.
+Counterfactual analyses also require predicting behavior in new or modified choice sets.
+In such cases, the random-coefficient structure imposes restrictions across choice sets.\footnote{In applications with fixed effects, these fixed effects are often estimated from observed choice sets and then held fixed or otherwise specified for counterfactual choice sets.}

-When the condition is {\it not} satisfied, it is important to ask how large the approximation errors can be.
-To answer this question, we provide algorithms that calculate the approximation errors.
-Moreover, we have applied the algorithms to a real dataset.
-In the following paragraphs, we will explain the necessary and sufficient condition.
-Then, we will describe its empirical application and the algorithms to calculate the minimal approximation errors.